kyorohiro/hello_skyengine/widget_scaffold/doc/README.md

 ![](screen.png)

 ```
-// following code is checked in 2015/11/07
+// following code is checked in 2015/12/13
 import 'package:flutter/material.dart';

 void main() {
   MyBody body = new MyBody();
-  Widget statusBar = new Text("--status bar--",style:new TextStyle(fontSize:10.0));
+  //Widget statusBar = new Text("--status bar--",style:new TextStyle(fontSize:10.0));
   Widget toolBar = new ToolBar(
     center: new Text("center"),
     left: new Text("left"),